bugfactory/posts/reference-counting/reference-counting-en.md

 ## Releasing the memory

-This static method is the really responsible for releasing the memory.
+This static method is the real responsible for releasing the memory.
 We call this method inside of *person_ref()*.
 Look the code below that we are using *free()* function.

 ```c